|

 It felt like at that moment, in the middle of my human existence, alive with inspiration, with vigor, with the knowledge that I had awakened something inside of me, something that was sleeping tightly, and I had nudged it awake.

-I know when I have experienced them the past, some were fleeting; they came and went with vigor, and left me feeling very worthy of being alive.
-Now, not to get all heavy and philosophical on you, but a lot can be said about epiphanies.
+I know when I have experienced them in the past, some were fleeting; they came and went with vigor and left me feeling very worthy of being alive.
+Now, not to get all heavy and philosophical on you, but much can be said about epiphanies.

 OK, so why bring up the topic of epiphanies at all?
 I believe there is value in knowing they exist.
 Knowing that you can nudge them awake with a simple acknowledgment.
 Yes, you can’t force them, but I believe you can nudge them to the forefront of your consciousness.